• On FAQs, change the HAS maximums to $4,400 for Individual Coverage and $8,750 for Family coverage

 Madison, WI 53704-3140

-Include the Member ID in the memo field of the last 4 of the SSN.
+Include the Member TASC ID in the memo field and the last 4 of the SSN.
 Also, any payment mailed should always be post marked by USPS.
 Any payments not mailed to the address above will not be processed.

 Q Can I pay my COBRA premiums online?

-A Yes, by visting their website at https://cobra.tasconline.com
+A Yes, by visiting their website at https://cobra.tasconline.com

 back to top